 Inquire about their procedures for verifying and updating personnel information.
 Because a change in an employee’s information might have an impact on deductions and regulatory requirements, providers must be cautious about keeping their records up to date.

 - Secure your data

-How does your provider handle the privacy and security of your business and employee data?
-Ask them what safeguards are in place to ensure your data is secure.
+How does your service provider protect the privacy and security of your company’s and employees’ information?
+Inquire about the protections in place to keep your data safe.

 - Work with what you have

-Check out what your accounting software can do.
-You may already have the means to automate payroll – maybe you just need help from an accountant who’s familiar with the software you have.
+Examine the capabilities of your accounting software.
+You may already have the tools to automate payroll; all you need is assistance from an accountant who is familiar with your programme.

 - Work with who you know

-Don’t forget that some accountants and bookkeepers are payroll providers too.
-Ask your accountant or bookkeeper if they provide payroll services.
+Remember that some accountants and bookkeepers also provide payroll services.
+Inquire with your accountant or bookkeeper about payroll services.